paladin-t/my_basic/README.md

 [简体中文](https://github.com/paladin-t/my_basic/wiki/%E7%94%B1%E7%BA%AF-C-%E8%AF%AD%E8%A8%80%E7%BC%96%E5%86%99%E7%9A%84-BASIC-%E8%84%9A%E6%9C%AC%E8%A7%A3%E9%87%8A%E5%99%A8)

-Why were other script interpreters so complex?
-Why was it so difficult to integrate with them and use the API?
+Why are other script interpreters so complex?
+Why is it so difficult to integrate with them and use the API?
 Why not try MY-BASIC today!
-Script had never been so simple and enjoyable.
+Script have never been so simple and enjoyable.

 [![Build status](https://travis-ci.org/paladin-t/my_basic.svg?branch=master)](https://travis-ci.org/paladin-t/my_basic)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)